Waffleer/Capstone-Project-JB-ND/README.md

-if there are any errors running the code that has a missing library error, you will likely have to use pip to install that package
+if there are any missing library errors, you will likely have to use pip to install that package Please tell me if any exist and I will update the list

 Download the zip of this repository and extract it somewhere on on your computer.